open-src-soc/RETIRED-website/pages/speakers.md

 correctness of this backend.

-*Sylvain Boulmé is Maître de conférences (assistant professor) at Ensimag (Engineering school in Information Technology).
+*Sylvain Boulmé is Maître de conférences (assistant professor) at ENSIMAG (Engineering school in Information Technology).
 His research applies the Coq proof assistant and the OCaml typechecker the verification of software in toolchains (in particular static analyzers and compilers).*